killianobrien/app-cryp-2425/slides/app-cryp-03.md

 * $\delta$ column counts the number of bit positions where the intermediate blocks differ.
 * Note the way $\delta$ increases rapidly.
 * By the end $\delta = 30$, which is near the expected number of positions for two randomly selected $64$-bit blocks to differ in.
 * The small change in keys has **avalanched** through DES and heavily affected the output.
-This is one source of security of DES and Feistel ciphers in general.
+This avalanching effect due to small differences in keys is another source of security of DES and Feistel ciphers in general.

 <!-- ## Stength of DES -->